gperdrizet/unit-two-frameworks/README.md

 There are two options to run the notebooks:

-### 1. GitHub codespace
+### 1. GitHub codespace (recommended)

 Fork a copy of the repository, then the credentials mentioned above as codespace secrets: settings → Secrets and variables → Codespaces → New repository secret.
 Start a new codespace on main.

-### 3. Local
+### 2. Local

 Clone the repository, create a virtual environment and install requirements.txt via pip.
 Provide the credentials mentioned above as environment variables.
+Note: for the vision agent to work, you need to have Chromium installed and chromium-webdriver configured properly.

 ## Notebooks